How I stopped judging myself (the inner critic behind self-development)

 As in my case, my inner critic would judge me at one point that I was boring, I am not likable in my writings.
 But through letting myself write my heart out (instead of hiding myself just like how the inner critic wants me to), I began to see that I’m not those “labels” the inner critic put me as.

 Like for one, I began having so much fun writing these blogs that I don’t even wonder if people find me as boring anymore.
-And two, I learned to accept that not everyone will like me (and my writings), but I’m committed to being darn helpful to those who do.
+And two, I learned to accept that not everyone will like me (and my writings), but I’m devoted to serving the aligned women that the Divine asks of me.

 The truth is, healing the inner critic doesn’t have to mean hiding yourself in a spiritual cocoon.
 Sometimes, the most potent transformation happens in the midst of action, when you are putting yourself out there and are willing to see the dragon inside of you.
 It occurs through taking action— where you are curious more than “protecting” yourself and compassionate enough more than “labeling” yourself.